 ATM was a ceremonial place of the Mayan people living in Belize.
 The cave was used during the Classic period around AD 250-909.
 The Mayans believed that gods, who provided rain and agricultural fertility, resided in this underworld.

 The cave also offers a prize historical perspective of the Mayans.
 Besides, you will see many of the artefacts are exactly as they were when the cave was first explored by archaeologists.
 Visitors also enjoy beautiful stalagmites, stalactites, and flowstones.

 Tour starts at 8:00 A.M from San Ignacio Cayo Belize.
 A drive for 1 hour through a small village, hardwood farming, and Citrus Orchards, There is a 45 min. hike through pristine jungles & River crossings.
 Finally, swim into the cave.

-We spend about 3-3 ½ hour in the cave, where we get in the Mayan artifacts, human skeleton & skulls that have been there for over 1000 years.
+We spend about 3-3 ½ hours in the cave, where we get in the Mayan artefacts, human skeletons & skulls that have been there for over 1000 years.
 Tour gets back at 4:00 p.m.

 You reach a breath-taking scene at the end of the cave.
 From here you make your way out of the main chamber and through the jungle tour vehicle back again to the town of San Ignacio.